 An autologous donation requires an Autologous Request Form completed and signed by a physician.
-This may be faxed to Carter BloodCare or you may bring your form to one of our donor centers.
 An appointment is required and your donation must occur at least 30 days prior and no less than one week before your scheduled medical procedure.

-If the physician and the patient decide a transfusion may be necessary, but the patient is not able to make an autologous blood donation, the patient may specify a list of people (directed donors) to donate blood for his/her use during a scheduled surgery or medical procedure.
+A physician and/or patient may specify a list of people (directed donors) to donate blood for his/her use during a scheduled surgery or medical procedure.
 The unit is reserved for that specific patient’s use.